Welcome to today's edition of the Rush 24-7 podcast.

 Look, I could spend the whole show on this piece today.

-I could spend the next two hours and fifteen minutes dissecting this and relating it to things that I have said over the past 20 years or news items that happen to be prominent today.
+I could spend the next two hours and 15 minutes dissecting this and relating it to things that I have said over the past 20 years or news items that happen to be prominent today.

 It's that good.

-It is that thorough, and it is that explanatory.
+And it is that explanatory.

 And most importantly, it is easily understandable by all who read it.

-Here's what I said January 19th, 2009 on TARP.
+Here's what I said January 19th, 2009, on TARP.

 However, this is the danger.

-When the government gives you money, they do have some say so over how you use it.
+When the government gives you money, they do have some say-so over how you use it.

 In fact, in most cases, if somebody gives you money, they're going to try to exercise some control over either how you use it or when you give it back or how you pay it back.